johnnynguyen2104/Imagegram/README.md

 ## Deploy To Prod (Azure)
   1. Build the project.
   3. Create an Azure SQL Database resource and run the scripts inside the folder `Scripts`.
-  4. After that, Create Azure Key Vault resource and add `RunningEnvironment=AzureEnv` and `SqlConnectionString={AzureSqlConnectionString}`
+  4. After that, Create Azure Key Vault resource and add `RunningEnvironment=AzureEnv` and `SqlConnectionString={AzureSqlConnectionString}`.
   5. Then, create a Managed Identity resource and do the mapping between Azure Function and Key Vault resource.
 Please refer to this [link](https://daniel-krzyczkowski.github.io/Integrate-Key-Vault-Secrets-With-Azure-Functions/).
 This step will help us to map whatever we defined in the key vault resource to our project via Enviroment Variables.
-  6. After setting up the Managed Identity and Key Vault, we need to create an Azure Function resource and follow the instruction below
+  6. After setting up the Managed Identity and Key Vault, we need to create an Azure Function resource and follow the instruction below.
-  7. Publish the project and follow the instruction in this [link](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs?tabs=in-process#publish-to-azure)
+  7. Publish the project and follow the instruction in this [link](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs?tabs=in-process#publish-to-azure).
   8. Finally, the Imagegram is ready to test.

 ## Improvements
-There are many improvement for this project following below:
+There are many improvement for this project such as:

 + Creating unit test for the project.